 This may sound odd in the context of what has happened in Egypt over the course of the last ten years.
 But the first observation I would make is that it is due to the track record of fiscal and contractual stability.
 Despite the political changes that occurred the Egyptian PSC contract remained rock-solid as was the government’s commitment to respecting those contracts.

 Of course, there were difficulties, at least not around the payment of products delivered, but at no time did the government represent that the payments were not due.
 They simply requested flexibility of payment terms to allow the government to work through their difficulties.

 As a foreign investor, well, any investor in that matter, requires respect of contract and the rule of law, to secure their investments in a stable commercial environment.
 Capital hates uncertainty.
 Investors want to know that when they put their money in, they can take the fruits of their investment out when the time comes.

 Secondly, there has been amazing exploration success in the last five years in Egypt.
 We could reel off a list of multi-Tcf discoveries that have taken place in that period, but of course Zohr is the jewel in the crown.

 What is notable about Zohr is that it has been the speed with which the field was brought on stream.
 This is a testament to the government’s willingness to work together with the oil companies to create an enabling environment for fast-tracking developments, and also the fiscal flexibility for negotiating a gas sales price that made the development economically viable.

-Furthermore, the East Mediterranean Gas Forum has taken shape and promised to enable the huge gas resource potential that has been discovered over this period and to become the gas hub for the region.
-Under these circumstances it is not surprising that Egypt has once again become a “hot exploration post code”!
+Furthermore, under his leadership, the East Mediterranean Gas Forum has taken shape and promises to enable the huge gas resource potential that has been discovered over this period in the East Mediterranean to be developed and for Egypt to become the gas hub for the region.
+Under these circumstances, it is not surprising that Egypt has once again become a “hot exploration postcode”!

 How important has Egypt been for the growth of Dana Gas?